 - Applicants will receive a summary of the priority ranking on Sept.
-6, 2019. - Applicants that wish to appeal the ranking committee's decision must notify the Department of Housing and Community Development's CoC Program Coordinator (Andriea Ukrop, andriea.ukrop@dhcd.virginia.gov)in writing via email no later than close of business Sept.
-9. 2019 with the following information - Agency name and contact information - o Project name - o Specific reason for appeal - Applicant should note that the Ranking Committee will not use the appeals process as an opportunity to reconsider funding decisions without a clear explanation of the project's grievance with the transparency of grant application process. - The Ranking Committee will review all appeals and make final decisions on Sept.
+6, 2019. - Applicants that wish to appeal the ranking committee's decision must notify the Department of Housing and Community Development's CoC Program Coordinator (Andriea Ukrop,

+- o Agency name and contact information - o Project name - o Specific reason for appeal - Applicant should note that the Ranking Committee will not use the appeals process as an opportunity to reconsider funding decisions without a clear explanation of the project's grievance with the transparency of grant application process. - The Ranking Committee will review all appeals and make final decisions on Sept.
 10, 2019 via email vote. - Applicants will be notified in writing of the appeal outcome not later than Sept.
 12, 2019.